kitsamho/Instagram_Scraper_Graph/README.md

 - *sizing*: modify this to change the relative size of all nodes in the Plotly Scatterplot

-- *node_size*: choose a graph metric to reprent node size - betweeness_centrality,clustering_coefficient are alternatives to the default.
+- *node_size*: choose a graph metric to represent the plot node size - betweeness_centrality,clustering_coefficient are alternatives to the default.

 - *layout*: choose the nx.layout to plot